vikas-0/GeekyHub/content/post/animate-svg-using-react-native-renanimated-2/index.md

 </Svg>
 ```

-Next step is to store the stroke width and radius. width can be stored in a simple constat, but for the radius we will use [`useSharedValue`](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/shared-values), so that it can be used by woklet to animate.
+The next step is to store the stroke width and radius.
+The width can be stored in a simple constant, but for the radius we will use [`useSharedValue`](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/shared-values) so that a worklet can animate it.

 ```react
 export default ()=>{